-It may be a good deal for you, but if your spouse is going for PSLF, refinance can end up costing them 10’s of thousands in the missed PSLF benefit.
+It may be a good deal for you to refinance, but if your spouse is going for PSLF, refinance can end up costing them tens of thousands in the missed PSLF benefit.
 Before refinancing, consider your spouse’s PSLF impact.
-In many cases, it’s better to keep both spouse’s student loans with the federal government, and save the additional desired payments into a side account.
-Then as soon as the PSLF spouse qualifies for forgiveness, the non-PSLF spouse refinances (assuming rates are still favorable) and pays a lump sum using the side account.
+In some cases, it’s better to keep both spouse’s student loans with the federal government, and save the additional desired payments into a side account.
+Revisit the numbers annually to see if it’s still valuable.
+If there comes a point when it’s not anymore or when loans are forgiven, the non-PSLF spouse refinances (assuming rates are still favorable) and/or pays a lump sum using the side account.

 Not Fighting Servicer Errors

-Loan servicers will inevitably make errors that negatively affect unfortunate borrowers.
-As student loans become even more complex, this will likely increase.
+Loan servicers will inevitably make errors that negatively affect borrowers.
+As student loans become even more complex, errors will likely increase.
 It’s a mistake to assume the loan servicer will always look out for you.

-You should be keeping an eye on your progress and make sure your records match the loan servicer and NSLDS records.
+You should always keep good records and track your progress toward PSLF.
+Make sure your records match the loan servicer and NSLDS records.
 When you spot errors, they should be addressed immediately.

 Taking Bad Advice

 As a result of growth in student loan balances and complexity, companies are popping up everywhere claiming to be student loan experts.
 Be extremely cautious taking advice from a student loan advisor.
 Figure out if they Fee-only (100% of revenue comes directly from clients) or not.
-Many of the student loan companies aren’t fee-only and get compensated from student loan refinance companies to send business.
+Many student loan “advisors” get compensated from student loan refinance companies to send business.
 That’s a major conflict of interest that can cloud their advice.